IBM/datastage-standalone-workshop/workshop/lab-3/README.md

 ![Transformer - 1.3 - complete MIDINITIAL](images/transformer-1.3-complete-midinitial.png)

 * Now go to the `Outputs` tab and in the table find the entry for the `MIDINIT` column.
-Double click on the derivation value for this entry (it will open up the Derivation builder) and change the rderivation value to use the newly created `MIDINITIAL` stage variable instead.
+Double click on the derivation value for this entry (it will open up the Derivation builder) and change the derivation value to use the newly created `MIDINITIAL` stage variable instead.
 Next, look for the entry for the `WORKDEPT` column.
 Double click on the `WORKDEPT` value under the `Column name` column and replace the text with `DEPTNO`.
 Click `OK`.

 ![Transformer - 1.4 - updates on Output tab](images/transformer-1.4-updates-on-output-tab.png)